MasonLaw, PC | NC Elder & Special Needs Law Attorney

 The Medicaid Transfer Penalty

 In every other client meeting I have someone asks about “that five year look back rule.”
 What they are asking about is the general Medicaid nursing home rule that “sanctions” certain asset transfers.
 DSS “looks back” five years and adds up all free gift-type transfers.
-They then divide by $10,317 (which is supposed to be the average per bed Medicaid reimbursement rate in North Carolina) to calculate the sanction.
+They then divide by $11,904 (which, by federal law, is supposed to be the current average per bed private pay rate in North Carolina) to calculate the sanction.

 There are a few exceptions: Transfers between spouses, transfers to a disabled child, modest and recurring donations (think of church), or other transfers made with absolutely no thought of qualifying for Medicaid (good luck, the burden of proving that is on you).